-When side hinge cutting, position the blade to its maximum depth, the blade pedestal will be almost touching the conveyor.
-There is a limit on how wide your product can be and still slice all the way through, about 5”.
+When side hinge cutting, position the blade to its maximum depth—the blade pedestal will be almost touching the conveyor.
+There is a limit on how wide your product can be and still slice all the way through.
+This limit is about 5”.

 When butterfly slicing (center-hinge) position the blades so that they are almost touching.
 Be careful that the blades do not actually touch or overlap!
 You can look down the conveyor and see when they almost touch.

-Q: What is the advantage of the butterfly slice?
+Q: What is the advantage of the butterfly slice for bakery products?